 The overriding principle is to expose all PhD students to a teaching experience in as flexible manner as possible, where they can tailor the amount as they see appropriate.

-The PTF programme sets the minimum teaching that any PhD student should undertake.
+The PTF programme suggests a minimum teaching that any PhD student could undertake to benefit from the experience.
 Students are encouraged to take upon more teaching as appropriate.
+At the end of the student's studies, the PEO will happily provide a list of the teaching activities undertaken.